paulrobertlloyd/paulrobertlloyd-v4/src/articles/2020/01/2019_in_review/index.md

   - Review of the year
 tags:
   - featured
-photoset:
-  - url: /articles/2020/01/2019_in_review/museum_of_the_moon.jpg
-    alt: Museum of the Moon in Queens Park, Brighton.
-  - url: /articles/2020/01/2019_in_review/antony_gormley.jpg
-    alt: Antony Gormley exhibition at the Royal Academy.
-  - url: /articles/2020/01/2019_in_review/olafur_eliasson.jpg
-    alt: Olafur Eliasson exhibition at Tate Modern in November.
 ---
 2019 began as 2018 ended; fatigued by freelancing and fed up with an increasingly inward-looking industry.
 A half-hearted search for work continued, but with little urgency and a stringent set of criteria that limited my options.